 Weight: 10 ounces

-Description: Whether as a component of a bug out bag, backup communication for weather emergencies or as a companion on a hiking/camping adventure where the weight of a pack is not the overriding concern, the Eton Scorpion emergency crank radio gets high marks from users and gear reviewers alike for most of its features, but particularly its efficient hand crank and its reception.
+Description: Whether as a component of a bug out bag, backup communication for weather emergencies or as a companion on a hiking/camping adventure where the weight of a pack is not the overriding concern, the Eton Scorpion Emergency Crank Radio is a must-have.

 You can also charge the Scorpion using a wall outlet as well as solar power.
 Wall outlet charging takes about 12.5 hours to go from a dead battery to a full charge.
 Solar charging takes about 10 hours of direct sunlight.
 One more charging option is to connect the radio to a computer via a USB Cord.

 The Eton Scorpion is designed tough.
 A thick rubber outer casing is splash proof and can take heavy outdoor use.
 Other features include a LED flashlight that provides up to 20 feet of visibility.
 A handy bottle opener is a part of the design as is the carabineer-style handle which allows you to attach the Scorpion to your backpack or bug out bag.